vrk-kpa/X-Road/doc/Manuals/ig-lb_loadbalancing-draft.md

 The implementation does not include a load balancer component.
 It should be possible to use any external load balancer component that supports HTTP-based heath checks and load balancing at the TCP level (eg. haproxy, nginx, AWS ELB or Classic Load Balancing, or a hardware appliance).
+A health check service is provided for monitoring the node status, this is described in more detail in section **FIXME:** X.X. (linkki)

 The load balancing support is implemented with a few assumptions about the environment that users should be aware of.
 Carefully consider these assumptions before deciding if the supported features are suitable for your needs.